BikramMondal5/MagicFill/README.md

 2. If the document is invalid, you will be prompted to re-upload a valid document.

 ### 📝 Step 3: Extract Data from the Document
-1. Once the document is validated, relevant data (e.g., Name, Address, Email, Education, Skills) will be extracted using AI.
+1. Once the document is validated, relevant data (e.g., Name, Address, Email etc.) will be extracted using AI.

 ### 🤖 Step 4: Application Suitability Agent
-1. The extracted data will be processed to generate a structured output, including fields like Name, Address, Email, Telephone, Education, Skills, and Cover Letter.
+1. The extracted data will be processed to generate a structured output, including fields like Name, Address, Email, Telephone, Education etc.

 ### 💾 Step 5: Save Data to Airtable
 1. The structured data will be saved to an Airtable database for tracking and management.